dominusceo/oci-terraform-lab/README.md

 ### Option 1: Use terraform with Cloud Shell
 Cloud Shell is free to use (within monthly tenancy limits), and provides access to a Linux shell, with a pre-authenticated Oracle Cloud Infrastructure CLI, a pre-authenticated Ansible installation, and other useful tools for following Oracle Cloud Infrastructure service tutorials and labs.
 Cloud Shell is a feature available to all OCI users:
-- Is Accessible from the Console s:
+- It is accessible from the OCI Console
 - An ephemeral machine to use as a host for a Linux shell, pre-configured with the latest version of the OCI Command Line Interface (CLI) and a number of useful tools
 - 5GB of storage for your home directory
 - A persistent frame of the Console which stays active as you navigate to different pages of the console

-You start Cloud shell from your OCI Console.
+You start Cloud Shell from your OCI Console.

 ### Option 2: Virtual machine in cloud,
 For this case the cloud admin should install several componets related with deployment IaS with terraform: